-From the outside looking in, you might assume that the traveling and speaking I do is always easy and enjoyable for me.
-It might seem from my posts that the best part of my life is when I’m on stage delivering a speech.
+From the outside looking in, you might assume that the traveling and speaking I did was always easy and enjoyable for me.
+It might seem from my posts that the best part of my life was when I’m on stage delivering a speech.

 It’s true.
-I love traveling to states, cities, and communities both new and familiar.
-I love sharing my story and inspiring audiences both large and small.
-And having survived so much in my life, it fills me with a great sense of satisfaction to stand on that stage as a happy, healthy man commanding the room with a message only I can deliver.
+I loved traveling to states, cities, and communities both new and familiar.
+I loved sharing my story and inspiring audiences both large and small.
+And having survived so much in my life, it filled me with a great sense of satisfaction to stand on that stage as a happy, healthy man commanding the room with a message only I can deliver.

-But none of this is without sacrifice.
+But none of this was without sacrifice.
 Nothing worthwhile ever is.

-When I speak at events near and far, I am taken away from the company I run, a company that depends on my leadership and presence for its success.
-More importantly, I am taken away from my daughters, those wonderful creatures I love more than life itself, who despite their basic understanding of my mission, still prefer having their daddy at home.
-And when I speak, the broken little boy I once was is called to mind and heart.
+When I spoke at events near and far, I was taken away from the company I run, a company that depends on my leadership and presence for its success.
+More importantly, I was taken away from my daughters, those wonderful creatures I love more than life itself, who despite their basic understanding of my mission, still preferred having their daddy at home.
+And when I spoke, the broken little boy I used to be was called to mind and heart.
 I may be healthy today, but his pain and suffering are never forgotten.

-April is both National Child Abuse Prevention Month and Sexual Assault Awareness Month, and it is always one of the busiest times of year for me.
-So far in April this year, I’ll be speaking at events in four states.
-My company and my daughters will feel the effects of my absence, and the victimized little boy within me will be reminded of his pain repeatedly.
+April is both National Child Abuse Prevention Month and Sexual Assault Awareness Month, and it was always one of the busiest times of year for me.
+My company and my daughters felt the effects of my absence, and the victimized little boy within me was reminded of his pain repeatedly.

-There will be survivors who will find their voice for the first time.
-There will be advocates who will be reminded that what they do doesn’t just matter, it saves lives.
-There will be agencies, groups, and citizens who will decide to make the prevention of child sexual abuse a priority.
-There will be parents, teachers, and other responsible adults who will decide to finally talk to their kids and empower them to recognize sexual abuse.
-And there will be at least one child victim whose suffering will stop because they found the courage to tell someone.
-Maybe that someone will be you.
+There were survivors who found their voice for the first time.
+There were advocates who were reminded that what they do doesn’t just matter, it saves lives.
+There were agencies, groups, and citizens who decided to make the prevention of child sexual abuse a priority.
+There were parents, teachers, and other responsible adults who decided to finally talk to their kids and empower them to recognize sexual abuse.
+And there were child victims whose suffering stopped because they found the courage to tell someone.
+Maybe that someone was you.

-The time away from my girls is worth it if it means other children will be spared the horrors of sexual abuse.
-The time away from my company is worth it if it means that organizations have the funding and attention they need to keep saving survivors.
-And the rekindled suffering of the little boy within is worth it if it means his suffering was not in vain.
+The time away from my girls was worth it because it meant other children will be spared the horrors of sexual abuse.
+The time away from my company was worth it because it meant that organizations have the funding and attention they need to keep saving survivors.
+And the rekindled suffering of the little boy within was worth it because it meant his suffering was not in vain.

-Yes, I enjoy traveling and speaking.
-It’s fun, energizing, and fulfilling.
-But don’t allow my joyfulness and my delight in this endeavor to cloud one indisputable truth: I take this very personally.
+Yes, I enjoyed traveling and speaking.
+It was energizing and fulfilling.
+But don’t allow my joyfulness and my delight cloud one indisputable truth: I took this very personally.